 43. Giving to a charity you have no clue on how they spend the money.

 44. Paying for energy drink, all you need to do more, is motivation, after-all!

 Did you find this article useful?
-Let’s know how you feel at the comment session, please.
+Let’s know how you feel at the comment section.